Top 10 Vietnamese Souvenirs to buy in Hanoi

 There is no shortage of places to get a good quality Ao Dai in the capital.
 Buy your coloured silk from Hang Gai Street in Hanoi’s Old Quarter, or at Hom Market in the French Quarter, before taking it to a tailor.
 Duc Minh – 24 Hang Da is a popular tailor, as is Yen Boutique – 115 Han Gai.

 The ubiquitous Vietnamese straw hat is a thing of beauty and necessity around Vietnam.
-Its conical shape protects from sun and rain and its ancient design remains unchanged today.
+Its conical shape protects it from sun and rain and its ancient design remains unchanged today.
 As a Vietnamese souvenir, it poses a bit of a problem when it comes to the packing stage, but a tactical adjustment to the layout of your suitcase should see it fit in just fine.

 Where can I buy a Non La?

-For the adventurous, Chuong Village in Hanoi’s outlying Thanh Oai’s district is the home of Non La production in Hanoi, with regular Non La markets featuring every variation imaginable.
+For the adventurous, Chuong Village in Hanoi’s outlying Thanh Oai district is the home of Non La production in Hanoi, with regular Non La markets featuring every variation imaginable.
 If this is too far to travel, then try any of the souvenir shops around Hoan Kiem Lake or look out for ladies selling Non La on the street.
-The cost for a Non La is about 2 to $US 3.
+Start your Vietnam itinerary from Hanoi, you can see many local people wearing this kind of traditional hat to avoid rays of sunshine.

-3. Woven handbags
+1.3.
+Woven handbags

 Where can I buy woven handbags?

 If you’ve missed the chance to go to the amazing Bac Ha Market in Sapa where Hmong tribes gather every Sunday to sell their beautiful wares, then you can find several authentic shops in Hanoi.
-Craft Link – 43 & 51 Van Mieu is a shop near to the Temple of Literature that sells all kinds of genuine tribal goods for a fair price, along with donating a very healthy amount of the profits to community projects in impoverished regions.
+Craft Link – 43 & 51 Van Mieu is a shop near the Temple of Literature that sells all kinds of genuine tribal goods for a fair price, along with donating a very healthy amount of the profits to community projects in impoverished regions.

-4. Silk
+1.4.
+Silk

 The elegance of Asia is woven into its silk, and there are few countries more adept at creating gorgeous silk products than Vietnam.
 Aside from the Ao Dai, silk scarves and tablecloths make fantastic Vietnamese souvenirs to present as gifts, and they are usually very cheap because of how prolific their production is around the country.